NumEconCopenhagen/projects-2019-pbj/examproject/Examproject/Modelproject/README.md

-# Modelproject
+# Model Analysis Project

 This project examines the basic Principal-Agent model known from game theory.
 The model is introduced and solved analytically by sympy following an algorithm.
 The results is compared to an numerical solution to the model.
-Furthermore the results are presented in graphs using different values for the parameters.

-The model is extended with a risk-averse agent which affects the outcome of the model.
+Furthermore the results are presented in graphs using different values for the parameters.The model is extended with a risk-averse agent which affects the outcome of the model.
 The two versions of the model are compared in graphs.

+The project uses a module located in the /Modelproject-folder called symbols.py.

 The **results** of the project can be seen from running Model_project.ipynb.